tensorflow/tflite-micro/tensorflow/lite/micro/docs/new_platform_support.md

-In this guide we outline our recommended approach for integrating TFLM with a new target hardware assuming that you have already set up a development and debugging environment for you board independent of TLFLM.
+In this guide we outline our recommended approach for integrating TFLM with a new target hardware assuming that you have already set up a development and debugging environment for your board independent of TFLM.

 ## Step 1: Build TFLM Static Library with Reference Kernels